 Advantages: the Nuss procedure (minimally invasive repair of pectus excavatum - MIRPE)

-It is a minimally invasive operation - only two small incisions are needed (an incision of four to five centimetres on each side of the chest; one or two chest drain incisions of one to one and a half centimetres each).
+It is a minimally invasive operation - only three small incisions are needed (an incision of four centimetres on each side of the chest).

 It does not involve cutting or removal of cartilage.